SVInvNet: A Densely Connected Encoder-Decoder Architecture for Seismic Velocity Inversion: Introduction

+Later, Li et al.\cite{Li} proposed SeisInvNet model using seismic data to construct velocity model.
+In SeisInvNet, which generally employs the encoder-decoder principle, each seismic trace is transformed into the features equivalent in size to the velocity model before entering the decoder section of the deep model.
 The improved version of SeisInvNet \cite{Liu} were successful to predict multilayer velocity models including geologic structures such as fault and salt dome with inclined and undulating interfaces.
 In this study, receiver gathers are employed in addition to shot gathers as input data.
+In these architectures, each layer is limited to utilize features exclusively from its immediate preceding layer.

+To effectively train deep networks for learning the complex nonlinear functions we've discussed, it's crucial to have sufficient depth in the network.
+This depth is typically achieved by stacking multiple layers.
+In the training phase, the deep model attempts to estimate the velocity model by adjusting the weights in the layers.
+To facilitate this adjustment, it compares the result with the ground truth in each iteration and relays the difference through the layers to the first one using the backpropagation algorithm.
+Consequently, increasing the depth introduces a challenge; vanishing gradient problem \cite{Glorot10}.
+To tackle this problem, which is often encountered in deep CNN structures, we implement a variant of the DenseNet architecture, as introduced by Huang et al.\cite{Huang}.

+Unlike traditional CNN architectures, DenseNet uniquely features multiple connections between each layer and its subsequent layers in a series of dense blocks, which effectively prevents the fading of derivatives and accelerates information flow between the layers and dense blocks.
+The feature size in each dense block remains constant, with the inputs to each layer formed by concatenating the outputs of all preceding layers.
+We propose a novel encoder-decoder type architecture where both the encoder and the decoder parts are designed using dense blocks.

-Our improved deep model, which we refer to as the Seismic Velocity Inversion Network (SVInvNet), features an end-to-end encoder-decoder design.
-Thanks to the multiple connections among its layers, the distance between input and ground truth is much shorter than in earlier designs.
-The topology of SVInvNet is based on learning the amplitude magnitude, the trajectory of the reflection/refraction/diffraction lined up near each others, and the arrival times of the seismic data, by CNN kernels, rather than increasing the number of channels.
+Our improved deep model, which we refer to as the Seismic Velocity Inversion Network (SVInvNet) furthermore, inspired from the UNet architecture, outputs from specific dense blocks in the encoder segment are connected to corresponding blocks in the decoder to support the information flow.
+Thanks to the multiple connections among SVInvNet layers, the distance between input and ground truth is much shorter than in earlier designs.
 We utilize raw seismic traces within a simple and straightforward architecture, without applying complex transformations to the input.